As the 31st State Expands Medicaid: Do We Need to Be Concerned About a Physician Shortage?

 If I am, I will be another victim of high demand with low supply.

-Posted on November 12, 2015, in Access to Care, Affordable Care Act, Federal Government, Federal Law, Gordon & Rees, Knicole Emanuel, Legislation, Medicaid, Medicaid Attorney, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Providers, Medicaid Reform, Medicaid Services, Montana Medicaid, NC, North Carolina, Physicians, Primary Care, Primary Care Physicians, Psychiatrists, States, Tax Dollars and tagged ACA, American Academy of Family Physicians, Association of American Medical Colleges, Centers for Medicare and Medicaid Services, CMS, DHHS, Division of Medical Assistance, Gordon & Rees, Health care, Health care provider, Kaiser, Kaiser Family Foundation, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Expansion, Primary Care, Primary Care Physician, primary care physicians, Primary care providers, Shortage of dentists, Shortage of Medicaid physicians, Shortage of physicians, Supply and demand.
+Posted on November 12, 2015, in Access to Care, Affordable Care Act, Federal Government, Federal Law, Knicole Emanuel, Legislation, Medicaid, Medicaid Attorney, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Providers, Medicaid Reform, Medicaid Services, Montana Medicaid, NC, North Carolina, Physicians, Primary Care, Primary Care Physicians, Psychiatrists, States, Tax Dollars and tagged ACA, American Academy of Family Physicians, Association of American Medical Colleges, Centers for Medicare and Medicaid Services, CMS, Division of Medical Assistance, Gordon & Rees, Health care, Health care provider, Kaiser, Kaiser Family Foundation, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Expansion, NC DHHS, Primary Care, Primary Care Physician, primary care physicians, Primary care providers, Shortage of dentists, Shortage of Medicaid physicians, Shortage of physicians, Supply and demand.
 Bookmark the permalink.
 3 Comments.